-Thank you for your interest in adopting a dog from Blind Foundation Guide Dogs.
+Thank you for your interest in adopting a dog from Blind Low Vision NZ Guide Dogs.
 We appreciate your interest in providing a permanent home for a dog that is no longer suitable as a Guide Dog and now requires a career change.

 As part of our adoption procedure we keep a register of all people who wish to adopt a retired Guide Dog or one of our dogs which is not suited for guiding work.
 With the right home environment, these dogs can make wonderful pets, however adopting a former guide dog, or a dog that has been withdrawn from training, is a big responsibility.